-The biological plausibility of the observed organizational similarity between AI models and functional brain networks is worth discussing.
-Detailed layer-wise distribution analysis of functionally matched attention heads reveals a consistent hierarchical trend across models trained under identical settings: different brain network matching types dominate distinct processing stages, echoing both the hierarchical information processing in models and the functional segregation within the brain.
-As illustrated in Supplementary Fig. 2a, from shallow to deep layers of the model, the general trend of matched attention heads is shifted from LIM, VIS, to DAN, VAN, and DMN, while the matched heads with FPN are limited and appear only in certain models.
+The observed graph-theoretic similarities between Transformer-based models and the human brain invite discussion regarding their topological alignment.
+Detailed layer-wise distribution analysis of ICN-matched attention heads shows a consistent hierarchical trend across models trained under identical settings: different types of ICN matching are prevalent in distinct processing stages, similar to the hierarchical information processing typically observed in deep neural networks.
+As illustrated in \textbf{Fig. S8A in Supporting Information}, from shallow to deep layers, the general trend of matched attention heads shifts from LIM and VIS to higher-order DAN, VAN, and DMN.